The “Eye” of Happiness

 Find the Flow

-We experience a euphoric condition known as “flow” when we are actively interested in achieving a goal or engaging in an activity that is demanding but well matched to our abilities.
+We experience a euphoric condition known as “flow” when we are actively interested in achieving a goal or engaging in an activity that is demanding but well-matched to our abilities.
 Flow can be achieved through a variety of activities, including athletics, playing an instrument, or teaching.

 Flow is a sort of intrinsic motivation, according to Mihaly Csikszentmihalyi, a pioneer in the scientific study of happiness.
 “You do what you’re doing mostly because you enjoy what you’re doing,” he says.
 If you just learn for external, extrinsic reasons, you’ll most likely forget it once you’re no longer obliged to recall what you want to do.